 Maryland Special Warranty Deed Form

 A Maryland special warranty deed transfers the ownership of a property from a grantor to a grantee with the promise that the grantor has no unresolved claims on the title.
-The grantor assures they may transfer the property and have no lingering encumbrances.
-However, there may be easements, liens, or mortgages from prior owners.
+While the guarantee ensures the grantor has the right to transfer and has not encumbered the title, it does not protect against easements, liens, or other encumbrances of prior owners.

 Maryland Special Warranty Deed Form

 A Maryland special warranty deed transfers the ownership of a property from a grantor to a grantee with the promise that the grantor has no unresolved claims on the title.
-The grantor assures they may transfer the property and have no lingering encumbrances.
-However, there may be easements, liens, or mortgages from prior owners.
+While the guarantee ensures the grantor has the right to transfer and has not encumbered the title, it does not protect against easements, liens, or other encumbrances of prior owners.

 A Maryland special warranty deed transfers the ownership of a property from a grantor to a grantee with the promise that the grantor has no unresolved claims on the title.
-The grantor assures they may transfer the property and have no lingering encumbrances.
-However, there may be easements, liens, or mortgages from prior owners.
+While the guarantee ensures the grantor has the right to transfer and has not encumbered the title, it does not protect against easements, liens, or other encumbrances of prior owners.

 1. Home »